ddnexus/pagy/README.md

 Pagy is a fresh project and your help would be great.
 If you like it, you have a few options to contribute:

-- Write a tutorial or a post or even just a tweet (pagy is young and needs to be known)
+- Write a tutorial or a post or even just a tweet (Pagy is young and needs to be known)
 - Write a "How To" topic (the documentation is covering the basics and there is a lot of space for additions)
 - Submit some cool extra
-- Submit a pull request to make pagy even faster, save more memory or improve its usability
+- Submit a pull request to make Pagy even faster, save more memory or improve its usability
 - Create an issue if anything should be improved/fixed

 ## Branches and Pull Requests